 - It seems like hair that is transplanted from the back of a person’s scalp to the front of that same person’s scalp regenerates the arrector pili muscle.
 A very important related study from 2012 comes to us from Japan.
 So it might be very possible to regenerate this muscle.

 - In Dr. Tsuji and his team’s groundbreaking technology (hoped to be released in 2020): “the transplanted primordium also forms connections with surrounding tissues (arrector pili muscle and nerves) and repeats normal hair cycles”.

-- There are 100s of anecdotal reports on the internet of people regrowing long-lost hair.
-On the internet, you can find many reports of old men who recently started taking Dutasteride for enlarged prostate issues and have subsequently noticed hair regrowth on areas of their scalps that have been totally devoid of any visible hair for decades.
-Maybe they regenerated their arrector pili muscles; or maybe their arrector pili muscles always remained intact in spite of severe AGA; or maybe one can regenerate hair without the need for having any intact arrector pili muscles?
+- There are 100s of anecdotal reports on the internet of people regrowing long-lost hair in bald scalps.
+On the internet, you can find many reports of old men who recently started taking dutasteride for enlarged prostate issues and have subsequently noticed hair regrowth on areas of their scalps that have been totally devoid of any visible hair for decades.
+Maybe they regenerated their arrector pili muscles; or maybe those muscles always remained intact in spite of severe AGA; or maybe one can regenerate hair without the need for having any intact arrector pili muscles?

 - It is unclear when exactly we have a point of no return where the arrector pili muscle is largely or entirely replaced by fat and hair stops growing (either as a cause or effect — see first bullet point above).
 It seems like there is significant variation depending on person and hair follicle.
 In many cases, the arrector pili might not be entirely degenerated and replaced by adipose tissue even in areas of the scalp where one has been bald for several decades.
 In such cases, subsequent hair and muscle regeneration could perhaps even be possible via something like Dutasteride or Finasteride?